magnussolution/magnusbilling7/wiki/en/modules/campaign/campaign.rst

 Queue
 -----

-| We did not write the description to this field.
+| Choose a Queue to send the call to.
+The Queue needs to belong to the owner of the campaign.